Rate Limits

 The API enforces limits at two levels:

 2. Per-service limit: applies separately to each endpoint (single, proxy, browser).
+This check only runs if the global limit passes.

 Each level tracks two metrics: